Note: Wave's accounting features have grown and evolved since 2018. To see Wave's latest accounting features that are available to you, click here.

 To make this easier and ensure your sales tax report is accurate, add sales tax to all applicable transactions as they happen.
 Whether or not a specific type of transaction is subject to sales tax varies by jurisdiction, so make sure you know the rules for your region.
 You can do this even quicker by selecting all the transactions that need sales tax added and add sales tax to them all at once.

 Tip #5: Group similar transactions for faster bookkeeping

 If you’ve got similar transactions that happen regularly, there’s no need to categorize each one individually.
 You can search transactions by description and group similar ones together.
 Then you can bulk categorize them, add sales tax, and mark them as reviewed all at once.
 You’ll save a lot of time with this feature if you have the same transactions showing up over and over.

-It’s really easy to create your free Wave account and hit the ground running.
-Simply visit our home page, click on “Create your free account” and enter your email.
-You’ll be up and running in seconds.
+It’s really easy to create your Wave account and hit the ground running.
+Simply visit our home page, click on “Sign Up” and enter your email.
+You’ll be up and running in a few minutes.
 Then, try one of our free webinars and download a free copy of Fearless Accounting with Wave to get started.

 The information and tips shared on this blog are meant to be used as learning and personal development tools as you launch, run and grow your business.
 While a good place to start, these articles should not take the place of personalized advice from professionals.
 As our lawyers would say: “All content on Wave’s blog is intended for informational purposes only.
 It should not be considered legal or financial advice.”
 Additionally, Wave is the legal copyright holder of all materials on the blog, and others cannot re-use or publish it without our written consent.